mounacqflo/TPWineQuality/README.md

 All data are used in this model.

-### Best wine
+### Perfect wine

-The find the best wine, we search for all wines that have the best quality in the dataset, and return one of them.
+To find the perfect wine, we search for all wines that have the best quality in the dataset, and return one of them.

 ## Contributors
 Thomas Bordis, bordisthom@cy-tech.fr